 Follow the trail along the cliff bottom to the right side.
 The practice face is characterized by the elevated belay area and the lowest-angle rock on the cliff.
 Descent is by the trail (walk north, then down the hill) or by rappel (three sets of anchors, about 10 feet back from the cliff edge).

-Browse More Classics in Practice Face (right end)
+Browse More Rock Climbing Classics in 6.
+Practice Face (right end)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Practice Face (right end):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 6.
+Practice Face (right end):